nidepapa/PeterDB/README.md

 # PeterDB

-#### This is the project codebase for Principles of Data Management, PeterDB
+#### This is the project code for Principles of Data Management, PeterDB

 ### Components: